-- 38. In the summer of 2020...PSERS because aware that net investment returns were in the narrow range of potentially triggering the shared risk/shared gain provision. - 39.
+- 38. In the summer of 2020, as the global COVID-19 pandemic impacted global markets and investment performance, PSERS because aware that net investment returns were in the narrow range of potentially triggering the shared risk/shared gain provision. - 39.
 PSERS launched a detailed examination into its performance reporting and calculation of the shared risk/shared gain provision for the time period ending June 30, 2020. - 40.
-This detailed review included working in close coordination with Aon to investigate the size and scope of financial return adjustments over a historical period, the reasons that PSERS' consultants reported certain figures, whether the Comprehensive Annual Financial Report (CAFR") or any other financial document should be amended, and the use of previous returns in determining contribution calculations. - 41.
+This detailed review included working in close coordination with Aon to investigate the size and scope of financial return adjustments over a historical period, the reasons that PSERS' consultants reported certain figures, whether the Comprehensive Annual Financial Report ("CAFR") or any other financial document should be amended, and the use of previous returns in determining contribution calculations. - 41.
 This review also led the PSERS Board's Audit/Compliance Committee to engage an independent performance verification firm, ACA Compliance Group, to conduct the verification of the investment return for the nine years ending on June 30, 2020.
 The purpose of this review was, among other things, to perform a calculation review of the investment performance data. - 42.
 PSERS' review included PSERS' work and communications with Buck. - 43.
 PSERS's detailed review continued up through the certification of the shared-risk rate calculation in December 2020 and continues to the present day.